advancedresearch/the_century_of_satire/ida-the-wise-woman-by-the-well.md

 2. Greek text with word-for-word translation for reference
 3. Reconstructed play with possible body language of actors and cultural references
 4. Ida - in Greek "Οἶδα" - as a possible name of the wise woman
-5. Mysogynistic interpretation in Late Christianity
+5. Misogynistic interpretation in Late Christianity

 ### 1. Roman satire in mystery religions: Dirty jokes for children in the ancient world